Trey Mancini Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.20 team ERA ranks 15th among all MLB pitching staffs.
+- The Dodgers have the 13th-ranked team ERA among all MLB pitching staffs (4.09).

-- Dodgers pitchers combine to surrender 20 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Dodgers pitchers combine to rank 14th in baseball in home runs given up (21 total, 1.1 per game).

-- Grove gets the start for the Dodgers, his fourth of the season.
-He is 0-1 with a 9.00 ERA and 14 strikeouts in 13 2/3 innings pitched.
+- The Dodgers are sending Urias (3-1) to the mound for his fifth start of the season.
+He is 3-1 with a 1.90 ERA and 26 strikeouts in 23 2/3 innings pitched.

-- The righty's last time out came on Sunday against the Chicago Cubs, when he went 5 2/3 innings, surrendering one earned run while giving up two hits.
+- In his most recent time out on Sunday, the left-hander went 5 2/3 innings against the Chicago Cubs, allowing two earned runs while surrendering eight hits.

-- The 26-year-old has an ERA of 9.00, with 9.7 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .302 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.